Pakistan: Ex-Prime Minister Imran Khan convicted of graft – DW – 01/17/2025

 "I will neither make any deal nor seek any relief," Khan told reporters at the courtroom after the verdict was delivered.

 The court also sentenced Khan's wife Bushra Bibi to seven years.
-She was out on bail, and has been taken into custody after the verdict.
+She was taken into custody after the verdict.

 "Whilst we wait for detailed decision, it's important to note that, the Al Qadir Trust case against Imran Khan and Bushra Bibi lacks any solid foundation and is bound to collapse," Khan's Pakistan Tehreek-e-Insaf (PTI) party's foreign media wing said in a statement.